apple/foundationdb/documentation/sphinx/source/backups.rst

 The ``switch`` subcommand is used to swap the source and destination database clusters of an active DR in differential mode.
 This means the destination will be unlocked and start streaming data into the source database, which will subsequently be locked.

 This command requires both databases to be available.
+On the destination cluster, a ``dr_agent`` that points to the source cluster must be running.
 While the switch command is working, both databases will be locked for a few seconds.

 .. program:: fdbdr abort